camerxnlol/61040-fa25-assignment-4/all-api-spec.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/Ranking/_getRankings

-**Description:** Retrieves a user's current ranked songs, ordered by their assigned score in descending order.
+**Description:** Retrieves a user's current song rankings, sorted by score in descending order.

 **Requirements:**
 - user exists in the concept state (has a ranking)